Causal Selection of Covariates in Regression Calibration for Mismeasured Continuous Exposure: INTRODUCTION

-There are two versions of regression calibration methods: one developed by Rosner, Spiegelman and Willet\cite{RSW1,RSW2} (hereinafter RSW) and the other developed by Carroll, Ruppert and Stefanski \cite{CRS_book,CRS1}(hereinafter CRS), with several extensions\cite{liao2011survival,white2006commentary}.
-Both versions of regression calibration involve two model: a measurement error model (also known as calibration model, hereinafter MEM) linking surrogate to the true measure and an outcome model linking either surrogate exposure or imputed true exposure to the error-free outcome.
-Whenever either of the regression calibration methods is used, a set of covariates are adjusted for in MEM and outcome model.
-Thurston et al has shown that the two methods give identical estimator and inference when the same set of covariates are adjusted in both MEM and outcome model \cite{thurston2003equivalence}.
-However, the question of what should constitute such a set of covariates has not been systematically discussed.
+\lettrine{R}egression calibration is a popular tool for correcting bias due to non-differential measurement error in continuous exposures.\cite{RSWapp1,RSWapp2,RSWapp3,CRSapp1,CRSapp2,CRSapp3}.
+There are two versions of regression calibration (RC) methods: one developed by Rosner, Spiegelman and Willet\cite{RSW1,RSW2,liao2011survival,white2006commentary} (hereinafter RSW) and the other developed by Carroll, Ruppert and Stefanski \cite{CRS_book,CRS1}(hereinafter CRS).
+Both versions involve two models: a measurement error model (also known as calibration model, hereafter MEM) linking the surrogate or measured exposure to the true exposure and an outcome model linking either the surrogate exposure or imputed true exposure to the error-free outcome.
+For both methods, a set of pre-treatment covariates are typically adjusted for in the MEM and the outcome model but what should be included in this set of covariates has not been systematically discussed.